sourcey/libsourcey/README.md

 srv.start();
 ~~~

 Pretty neat right?
 Its bloody fast too, especially on Linux kernel 3.9 or newer where its optimized to use of kernel level multicore socket load balancing.
-Don't just take our work for it though, check out some benchmarks using `wrk`:
+Don't take our word for it though, here are some benchmarks using `wrk`:

 **LibSourcey `httpechoserver`**